Transformative Technology, Transformative Talent

 A native of Arlington,Va., Mathisen graduated with distinction from the University of Virginia.

-Morgan Brennan is co-anchor of CNBC's "Squawk Alley" broadcast live from the New York Stock Exchange.
-Previously, she was a general assignment reporter, based at CNBC's global headquarters in Englewood Cliffs, N.J.
-She joined the network in December 2013 and continues to cover a variety of sectors, including manufacturing, and defense and space.
+Morgan Brennan is co-anchor of CNBC’s “Closing Bell: Overtime” (M-F, 4PM-5PM ET), which broadcasts live from CNBC’s global headquarters in Englewood Cliffs, N.J.
+Previously, she was co-anchor of the 10AM ET hour on CNBC’s “Squawk on the Street” and co-anchor of CNBC’s “Squawk Alley” She joined the network in December 2013 as a general assignment reporter based at CNBC Global Headquarters in Englewood Cliffs, N.J., and continues to cover a variety of sectors, including manufacturing, and defense and space.
+She is also host of the CNBC podcast, Manifest Space.

 Prior to joining CNBC, Brennan was a staff writer and reporter for Forbes Media where she reported for Forbes Magazine, ForbesLife Magazine and Forbes.com, most recently covering real estate.
 She began her career at Forbes in 2009, holding several positions including anchor/reporter and producer for the Forbes Video Network, covering a wide range of business and finance topics.